adambloebaum/personal-site/src/content/blogs/energy-flow-dynamics-in-pitching.md

 ## Energy Transfer Through a Joint

-The more important question in pitching biomechanics is not how much power each joint generates, but how much energy transfers from one segment to the next.
+The more important question in pitching biomechanics is not how much power each joint generates, but **how much energy transfers from one segment to the next**.
 This requires separating generation from transfer.
 Power partitioning theory gives us a way to do this.

 Consider the proximal and distal STP components at a joint: